radiantearth/stac-browser/docs/docker.md

 ## Essential parts
 1. [Dockerfile](../Dockerfile) - contains information on how to build the image.
-2. [/docker/default.conf](../docker/default.conf) - nginx configuration template, where `<pathPrefix>` var is replaced during build.
+2. [docker/default.conf](../docker/default.conf) - nginx configuration template, where `<pathPrefix>` is replaced during build.
-3. [/docker/docker-entrypoint.sh](../docker/docker-entrypoint.sh) - a start script to read the passed variables and produce `config.js` file.
+3. [docker/docker-entrypoint.sh](../docker/docker-entrypoint.sh) - a start script to read the passed variables and produce the `config.js` file.

 ## FAQ
 > Can I use `ghcr.io/radiantearth/stac-browser` image with the `pathPrefix`?